 PBL teaches students how to take command of their own learning by moving them along, step-by-step, toward predetermined outcomes.
 Because of this, students are more motivated, more curious and more invested in finding solutions.

 Role of the Teacher in the PBL Classroom

-In a true PBL classroom, the teacher becomes less of a teacher and more of a facilitator.
+In a true Project-based learning classroom, the teacher becomes less of a teacher and more of a facilitator.
 He or she may introduce the topic and then help students decide which questions they would like to answer.
 The teacher may give examples of ways to achieve goals.
 Afterward, he or she takes a back seat to allow children to forge the way.

 The shifting away from the traditional teacher-student dynamic is necessary for project-based learning to succeed.
 In PBL, teachers play widely different roles than they do in traditional classroom education: